✅ SAFE — Venison

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 What looks like a stray's tolerance is endurance, not proof of safety.
 They also suffer undiagnosed chronic issues.
 A pet dog, especially one prone to weight gain, pancreatitis or allergies, needs measured, deliberate feeding.

-"When Indian pet parents ask me about venison, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With venison, the factors that matter most are preparation and quantity — not just the safety rating.
 The rating opens the question; how much and how often you feed settles it.
 Start from the katori amounts above and let your dog's reaction set the final portion."

 Sources & References